davgordo/GitOps-OSSM/README.md

 Do not use the `base` directory directly, as you will need to patch the `channel` based on the version of OpenShift you are using, or the version of the operator you want to use.

-## Provision Service Mesh with the CLI
+## Provision Service Mesh with the OpenShift CLI

 TIP: Commands are shown from the root of a clone of this Git repository.